RedisLabs/redisraft/docs/Using.md

 Using RedisRaft
 ===============

-This chapter describes how RedisRaft handles Redis commands and how it differs from the familiar Redis behavior.
+This chapter describes how RedisRaft handles Redis commands and how it differs from standard Redis.

 Basic Guarantees
 ----------------